 Putting it all together, we get the full API Request URL:

-- Open up Google Sheets and click Add-ons > API Connector > Create New API Request.
+- Open up Google Sheets and click Extensions > API Connector > Open.

-- In the Create Request interface, enter the Request URL we just created
+- In the Create screen, enter the Request URL we just created

-- Create a new tab.
-You can call it whatever you like, but here we'll call it 'OMDb'.
-While still in that tab, click 'Set' to use that tab as your data destination.
+- Create a new tab and click Set current to use that tab as your data destination.

-- To view ratings from the Internet Movie Database, Rotten Tomatoes, and Metacritic, make a request for a single movie, like this:
+To view ratings from the Internet Movie Database, Rotten Tomatoes, and Metacritic, make a request for a single movie, like this:

 http://www.omdbapi.com/?apikey=YOUR_KEY&t=dazed and confused

-by IMDb ID:
+- by IMDb ID:

-- Note that the OMDb API limits the number of records returned in each request, which may be an issue when searching by keyword.
+Note that the OMDb API limits the number of records returned in each request, which may be an issue when searching by keyword.
 By default, only the first page of records will be returned unless you use the ‘page’ parameter as shown in their list of parameters.

-With API Connector, you can either set these up as separate requests or loop through them automatically with pagination (paid feature) for added efficiency, like this:
+With API Connector, you can loop through pages automatically with pagination handling (paid feature), like this: